yzyii/luashitacast/README.md

 /evasion /eva   - toggles Evasion set on/off.
-                  you could also use this set for special sets such as a MNK Counter set, a DRK Zerg set etc. as it will simply override your default idle / TP gear.
+                  you could also use this set for special sets such as a MNK Counter set, a DRK Zerg set, Virtue Stone sets etc. as it will simply override your default idle / TP gear.

 [Special Commands]